 Several years ago I was living in Vegas.
 In Vegas, Craigslist is like a treasure chest of goodies.
 People move in and out of the Vegas area all the time, so there’s always a ton of things for sale at great prices.
 During one of those weekend excursions, my husband and I found this huge mirror (32″x 43″) that weighs a ton.
 It has a beautiful beveled edge and the frame is very ornate.
 I’m sure if you bought this mirror new it would have cost a pretty penny.
 I believe I paid $15 for it.

-Now I have never really liked the gold frame.
+Now I have never really liked the gold frame, not my style in wall art.
 I’ve always wanted to do something to it, but the project kept getting put off… until today!
 I finally pulled it out today, grabbed my spray paint and sand paper, and set to work.
 This is a very easy project, so if you have something you want to revamp, don’t feel intimidated.

 So here’s the before: